 Area of Operation: Northeastern Colombia

 Both of these areas of Colombia saw the guerrillas face tremendous pressure from the military and paramilitary groups in the 1980s.
 Suspected guerrilla sympathizers were massacred by right-wing paramilitaries of the United Self-Defense Forces of Colombia (AUC) and, gripped by paranoia, some local FARC commanders carried out brutal purges within their own ranks, until Timochenko stepped in and took command.
 This tale fed his reputation as a radical hardliner within the FARC.

 By 1993, Timochenko was the head of the FARC's Magdalena Medio Bloc, which was thought to be one of the toughest guerrilla divisions to command.
 Soon after, he was named to the Secretariat, the seven-man commanding unit of the organization.

-Timochenko has since operated mostly in the northeast corner of Colombia, along the border with Venezuela.
+Since leaving the Magdalena Medio Bloc, Timochenko has operated mostly in the northeast corner of Colombia, along the border with Venezuela.
 This region has grown in importance for the rebels over the last 15 years for two reasons: the growth of the FARC as a drug trafficking organization, and the emergence of elements in Venezuela as partners in criminal and insurgent activities.

 The FARC has alliances with both the National Liberation Army (ELN) and criminal groups known as BACRIM (from the Spanish for "criminal bands").
 The FARC has engaged in joint military operations with the ELN and some FARC fronts collaborate with BACRIM in the drug trade.